Looking for a new gym? Feeling overwhelmed with all the options? Sound familiar? Here’s our guide to finding the one

 3. Experts who know their stuff

 Unfortunately, being a personal trainer doesn’t automatically mean you are a good trainer with the relevant experience to serve the people you’re coaching.
-The industry isn’t vetted as well as it should be so sometimes you can find yourself in a position where the coaching is sub standard and you don’t see results… and in the worst case scenario you end up injured.
+The industry isn’t vetted as well as it should be.
+Sometimes you can find yourself in a position where the coaching is substandard and you don’t see results… and in the worst case scenario, you end up injured.

 So how can you be sure that the trainers are decent?

 That can be a difficult one.
 One of the best ways to assess this is through recommendations.
 Do you know someone who has training experience?
 They might have a gym that they use and trust or know of the best places where you can achieve results.

 Google reviews are not a bad place to start if you’re still unsure.
 Check their feedback from customers and head down to the gym to check it out in person.
-Some places offer a trial – like we offer a no obligation 30-day trial at W10 - so you can see if W10 is the right Gym for you.
+Some places offer a trial – At W10 we offer a no obligation 30-day trial – so you can see if W10 is the right Gym for you.
 This can be a great way to test drive the training that the gym is offering and the gym experience as a whole.

 4. Somewhere you can be held accountable